vkayy/vkinematics/README.md

 Now, whenever you want to re-run a simulation, it is as simple as `Up Arrow` then `Enter` (i.e., running that block of commands again).

+You can use the keys `A` and `R` to respectively activate an attractor/repeller in the centre of the simulation space.

 In `src/main.cpp`, there are also numerous parameters that you can modify to your liking at the top of the file:
 - `WINDOW_WIDTH`: The width of the window.
 - `WINDOW_HEIGHT`: the width of the window.